Space/time-efficient RDF stores based on circular suffix sorting: Experimental evaluation

 \subsubsection{Two unbound predicates}

 Figure~\ref{fig:join36} displays the query times for joins G (e.g., $(s,?p_1,?x)\bowtie(?x,?p_2,o)$) and H (e.g., $(?s,?p_1,?x)\bowtie(?x,?p_2,o)$).
-We display results for \rdfcsa, \kdostriplesplus, and RDF-3X.
 We omit MonetDB in these joins because the combination of two unbound predicates makes those queries extremely inefficient in its vertical partitioning model.

 Like in previous cases, the results vary significantly depending on the join and query set.
-For join G, \rdfcsa is much faster in almost all cases, using merging or left-chaining depending on the case.
+For join G, \rdfcsa is the fastest technique in almost all cases, using merging or left-chaining depending on the case.
 For join H, \rdfcsa with right-chaining is also orders of magnitude faster than \kdostriplesplus in general.
 These results are again consistent with the trend in previous sections that suggests that \rdfcsa is especially competitive in the more complex join patterns.
-The subject-subject joins with many results are the only observed case where RDF-3X yields the fastest strategy.
+The subject-subject joins with many results are the only observed case where RDF-3X, Virtuoso or \kdostriples are faster than \rdfcsa.
+In most other query sets, however, the fastest \rdfcsa variant is 1--2 orders of magnitude faster than the other alternatives.